robertorcosta/azure-docs.pt-br/articles/aks/azure-disk-csi.md

 [Azure shared disks](../virtual-machines/windows/disks-shared.md) is an Azure managed disks feature that enables attaching an Azure disk to agent nodes simultaneously.
 Attaching a managed disk to multiple agent nodes allows you, for example, to deploy new or migrate existing clustered applications to Azure.

 > [!IMPORTANT] Currently, only raw block device (`volumeMode: Block`) is supported by the Azure disk CSI driver.
-Applications should manage the coordination and control of writes, reads, locks, caches, mounts and fencing on the shared disk which is exposed as raw block device.
+Applications should manage the coordination and control of writes, reads, locks, caches, mounts, and fencing on the shared disk, which is exposed as a raw block device.

-Let's create file called `shared-disk.yaml` by copying the below that contains the shared disk storage class and PVC:
+Let's create a file called `shared-disk.yaml` by copying the following command that contains the shared disk storage class and PVC:

 ```yaml
 apiVersion: storage.k8s.io/v1